 Once again, I find myself writing packing lists and trying to cram a week’s worth of clothing into a carry-on bag measuring 56cmx45cmx20cm.
 The real worry is always the liquid allowance – the time when every woman has to choose between her makeup and her shampoo.
+Thank goodness I discovered shampoo bars and other eco-friendly items for when I next am on the road again!
+This post contains affiliate links, meaning at no extra cost to you I may earn a small commission if you make a qualifying purchase through one of these links.

 For a change I am actually looking forward to going home for a while.
 I think I need either out of the flat or out of Glasgow.
 I’ve grown restless here for some reason this semester, possibly with the change in second semester dynamics now that I’m experiencing it without Kelsey and Nikki, our exchange students last year.
 It’s not the company I miss, think it’s having people I can go chat to whenever, instead I come to you all here on WordPress.
 Not that I’m complaining!